 Nobody ever asked the girls why they were running away from home.
 They all went to Parramatta.
 In those days, the Magistrates did not have the options they have today.

 Parramatta Girls’ Training School was run more like a prison

 It was called a “training school” but there weren’t many traditional classroom lessons going on.
 It was common practice to exempt the girls from class and send them to work in the laundry and the sewing room.

 The laundry was a huge commercial operation.
 The girls did the washing and ironing for the training school as well as for the prison and the psychiatric hospital.

 The girls did not get paid for their work.
 It was really no different to slave labor.

-Greenaway was a Deputy Superintendent in the days when Parramatta was run by Mr. Percy Mayhew.
-Greenaway also served alongside Mr. Gordon Gilford, another infamous Deputy.
+Noel Greenaway was a Deputy Superintendent in the days when Parramatta was run by Mr Percy Mayhew.
+Greenaway also served alongside Mr Gordon Gilford, another infamous Deputy.